rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 If disabling Lambda Function URL IAM authentication is not an option:
 - keep _Auth type: AWS_IAM_ in the Function URL settings
 - use a custom header to pass the authentication value from your web client to your lambda, e.g. `x-myapp-auth: Bearer some-long-JWT-value`
-- add the custom header to the caching policy to prevent responses to one authenticated user served to someone else
+- always add the custom authorization header to the caching policy to prevent responses to one authenticated user served to someone else

 ## Origin request policy

-Use [AllViewerExceptHostHeader](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-origin-request-policies.html#managed-origin-request-policy-all-viewer-except-host-header) or create a custom one that excludes the _Host_ header from being forwarded to lambda.
+Use [AllViewerExceptHostHeader](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-managed-origin-request-policies.html#managed-origin-request-policy-all-viewer-except-host-header) or create a custom policy that excludes the _Host_ header from being forwarded to lambda.

 ![Origin request policy](./cf-origin-request-policy.png)